 The chula kite is much larger and requires a team of twenty to operate properly.
 Thanks to bamboo barbs it has the ability to grasp onto the pakpao and drag it back to its own territory.

-At any one time, there can be 2 pakpao kites for every chula kite on the field.
+At any one time, there can be two pakpao kites for every chula kite on the field.

 Overall, the teams with the most success advance to the next round.
 In the end, one chula and pakpao team remains as they battle for the King’s Cup on national television.

 When To Go?

 To see the best of the best, you will need to make your way to Bangkok during the tournament that is held in April each year.

 Where to Watch Kite Flying?